This indicator describes trends in multi-day extreme heat events in cities across the United States.

-Heat waves are occurring more often than they used to in major cities across the United States.
-The frequency of heat waves has increased steadily over time, from an average of two heat waves per year during the 1960s to nearly six per year during the 2010s.
+Heat waves are occurring more often than they used to in major cities across the United States, from an average of two heat waves per year during the 1960s to nearly six per year during the 2010s.
 The average

 Large urban areas already face challenges related to heat.
 Surface air temperatures are often higher in urban areas than in surrounding rural areas for a number of reasons, including the concentrated release of heat from buildings, vehicles, and industry.
 This